OpenEvalProject/evals/manuscripts/elife-88082/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/88082/elife-88082-fig7-v1.jpg)

-**Figure 7.:** 3R1 function by Zn2+ in eggs and fertilized zygotes.In MII eggs, left panel, IP3R1s are in a Ca2+-release permissive state with optimal levels of cytoplasmic Ca2+ and Zn2+ and maximum endoplasmic reticulum (ER) content, but Ca2+ is maintained at resting levels by the combined actions of pumps, ER Ca2+ leak, and reduced influx.
+**Figure 7.:** In MII eggs, left panel, IP3R1s are in a Ca2+-release permissive state with optimal levels of cytoplasmic Ca2+ and Zn2+ and maximum endoplasmic reticulum (ER) content, but Ca2+ is maintained at resting levels by the combined actions of pumps, ER Ca2+ leak, and reduced influx.
 Once fertilization takes place, left center panel, robust IP3 production induced by the sperm-borne PLCζ leads to Ca2+ release through ligand-induced gating of IP3R1.
 Continuous IP3 production and refilling of the stores via Ca2+ influx ensure the persistence of the oscillations.
 Zn2+ release occurs in association with first few Ca2+ rises and cortical granule exocytosis, Zn2+ sparks, lowering Zn2+ levels but not sufficiently to inhibit IP3R1 function.
 Zn2+ deficiency caused by TPEN or other permeable Zn2+ chelators, right center panel, dose-dependently impairs IP3R1 function and limits Ca2+ release.
 We propose this is accomplished by stripping the Zn2+ bound to the residues of the zinc-finger motif in the LNK domain of IP3R1 that prevents the allosteric modulation of the gating process induced by IP3 or other agonists.
 We propose that excess Zn2+, right panel, also inhibits IP3R1-mediate Ca2+ release, possibly by non-specific binding of thiol groups present in cysteine residues throughout the receptor (denoted by a?).
 We submit that optimal Ca2+ oscillations in mouse eggs unfold in the presence of a permissive range of Zn2+ concentration.

 Zn2+ is an essential micronutrient for living organisms (Kaur et al., 2014) and is required for various cellular functions, such as proliferation, transcription, and metabolism (Lo et al., 2020; Maret and Li, 2009; Yamasaki et al., 2007).
 Studies using Zn2+ chelators have uncovered what appears to be a cell-specific, narrow window of Zn2+ concentrations needed for cellular proliferation and survival (Carraway and Dobner, 2012; Lo et al., 2020).
 Further, TPEN appeared especially harmful, and in a few cell lines, even low doses provoked oxidative stress, DNA fragmentation, and apoptosis (Mendivil-Perez et al., 2012).
 We show here that none of the Zn2+ chelators, permeable or impermeable, affected cell viability within our experimental observations, confirming findings from previous studies that employed high concentrations of TPEN to interrupt the Ca2+ oscillations (Lawrence et al., 1998) or inducing egg activation of mouse eggs (Suzuki et al., 2010b).
 Our data demonstrating that ~2.5 µM is the threshold concentration of TPEN in eggs that first causes noticeable changes in basal Zn2+, as revealed by FluoZin, is consistent with the ~2–5 µM Zn2+ concentrations in most culture media without serum supplementation (Lo et al., 2020), and with the ~100 pM basal Zn2+ in cells (Qin et al., 2011).
 Lastly, the effects on Ca2+ release observed here with TPEN and other chelators were due to the chelation of Zn2+, as pretreatment with ZnSO4 but not with equal or greater concentrations of MgCl2 or CaCl2 rescued the inhibition of the responses, which is consistent with results by others (Kim et al., 2010; Lawrence et al., 1998).